Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 LAW AND CONSULTING FIRM

-amnesty residency
+amnesty

-Amnesty for Illegal Foreigners in Turkey and Necessary Conditions
+Amnesty for Illegal Foreigners in Turkey, How to Apply?

 A new regulation has been introduced in Turkey for foreigners wishing to work in domestic services.
 As of March 2025, an exceptional application process has been launched by the Ministry of Interior, allowing individuals who cannot schedule an appointment through the e-residence system to apply manually with a written petition.
+Shortly I will mention about; Amnesty in Turkey 2025 and you will read only updated information.

 In this context, firstly, a 6-month residence permit will be issued, and then a transition to legal status will be ensured by obtaining a work permit.
 So, what conditions must illegal foreigners fulfill in order to obtain a work permit by taking advantage of this amnesty?
-Here are the details.

 What are the Requirements for an Illegal Foreigner to Obtain a Work Permit?